 It must show your name and address of your residence.
 This could be a current and valid:

 - Utility bill, bank statement or credit card statement

 How to open a bank account

 You may open a bank account through some of the following steps:

+- Confirm eligibility requirements: Confirm the bank or credit union’s eligibility and age requirements for opening a savings or checking account.
 For example, you usually need to be at least 18 years old to open a checking account and some banks may require a parent or guardian to be part of the process of opening a student checking account.
-If you are applying for a joint checking account with another person, some banks require both people to be present with their necessary documents.
+If you are applying for a child’s first savings account or student checking account some banks require both people to be present with their necessary documents.